 Students having any questions about this clinic are encouraged to visit with Profs.
 Homer, Land, or Organick.

-LRRW is the foundational legal analysis and communication course.
-In LRRW students learn how to use legal reasoning to predict the outcome of a legal problem.
-The focus is on the substance and reasoning that are key to effective legal communication.
-The course takes a problem solving approach to legal writing.
-Students learn to identify legal issues presented by specific cases.
+ELA I is the foundational legal analysis and communication course.
+In the context of a problem solving approach to legal writing students learn how to do the information gathering, pre-thinking and argument development that are essential to good legal communication.
+Students learn to identify legal issues presented by specific fact situations.
 They are given an overview of collecting relevant information, including an introduction to legal research.
-Students learn how to connect this information as they analyze a legal problem in preparation for writing an advisory memo.
+Students learn how to connect this information as they analyze a legal problem in preparation for writing both predictive and persuasive documents.
 Students learn how to determine relevant legal rules and apply those rules to specific facts to arrive at a reasonable conclusion in a specific case.
-Students practice organizing the information and their analysis into a logical and coherent structured proof of their conclusion and then effectively presenting the proof in a specific written format to a specific audience.
+Students practice organizing the information and their analysis into a logical and coherent structured proof of their conclusion and then effectively presenting the proof in a specific format to a specific audience.
 Students also learn to perfect the mechanics of their documents as they learn techniques for effective revising and editing.
-Students learn that each step of the process is a foundation for the next step and therefore must be competently completed.
-Assignments include several short in class and out of class information gathering, pre-writing and writing exercises as well as completion of a complete memorandum of law.
-In addition, students are introduced to client communications and legal drafting.

 Williams Institute Moot Court